THE BRIEF WALDORF / STEINER

 [4] Anthroposophy generally does not speak of heaven; rather, there are spiritual planes, worlds, and spheres above us.
 [See "Higher Worlds".]
 Christ the Sun God came to Earth from the sphere of the Sun.

 [5] According to Anthroposophical belief, we are evolving through a series of forms of consciousness.
 Overall, the trajectory is upward, toward higher and higher consciousness.
-But at the moment, in our Earthly lives on the physical plane, we have lost certain powers of spiritual comprehension — we are sunk in a material existence.
-Thus, we have lost some of the knowledge the ancients possessed, but we will regain it — and surpass it — in the future.
+But in our Earthly lives on the physical plane, we have lost certain powers of spiritual comprehension — we are sunk in material existence.
+Thus, we have lost some of the knowledge the ancients possessed.
+The tipping point came in the fourth century AD, in the West, when Occidental peoples closed their souls to the wisdom of Eastern mysticism.
+Mankind's consciousness became separated from the spirit; it focused increasingly on physical existence.

 .